 Her family, personal history and ideology are an important part of her story telling.
 She loves children; dislikes confrontation: is continuously puzzled by acts of inhumanity.
 She believes in the contagiousness of laughter and the joy of music and art.
-Penny frequently uses celebrations and public spaces as her backdrop.
+Penrhyn frequently uses celebrations and public spaces as her backdrop.
 She is looking for interactions that express the breadth of human emotions; wonder, loneliness, envy.
-Whatever the emotion, she wants the viewer to participate in the experience and create his or her own interpretation.
+Whatever the emotion, she wants the viewer to participate in the experience.